aaronksolomon/bjvn-parallel-viewer/README.md

-# JVNB — Parallel Viewer
+# JVB — Parallel Viewer

 FastAPI + Jinja2 + Tailwind/DaisyUI + OpenSeadragon viewer for the Journal of Vietnamese Buddhism (JVNB).
 Phase I is viewer-only (no DB), serving JSON bundles and page scans.